stephenbretscher/Full_Stack_Analysis_of_TV_Viewing_Habits/README.md

 The Webpage has an animated carosol that showcase each Networking and streaming app logo.
 From the menu it also has access to tables that was utlize in this project.
 Also it has some additional static harts, made with canvasJS.
-Below is a table made in CanvasJS that depicts the emmys won by TV shows and whether the Network or Streaming Apps won the most.
+Below is a static table made in CanvasJS that depicts the emmys won by TV shows and whether the Network or Streaming Apps won the most.
 <br/>
 <img align="left" src="img/NetvsStream.png">